Skip to Content

 If you are trying to watch your sugar intake, you can swap out the sugars for maple syrup instead.
 It tastes amazing.

 To take these pumpkins up a notch, add the addition of cream cheese frosting to the tops of the muffins.
-There is just something about pumpkin and cream cheese that go hand in hand.
+There is just something about pumpkin and cream cheese that goes hand in hand.
 Of course, plain pumpkin muffins are my favorite.

-You can also add a cup chocolate chips to this or use this same recipe to make some Pumpkin chocolate chip cookies.
+You can also add a cup of chocolate chips to this or use this same recipe to make some Pumpkin chocolate chip cookies.
 I bet this batter would even be good as pumpkin pancakes!

 Love Pumpkin Recipes?
 Check These Out